-This is another of our objectives that has only been partly realised so far.
-However, we are in the process of building partnerships with other organisations in the town also dependant on tourism.
-Organisations like the SRPS Bo’ness & Kinneil railway are already on board with advertising on our minibuses and an exchange of information on Facebook and other websites.
-We are also in discussions with the Falkirk Trust about information exchanges for the Hippodrome Theatreand Kinneil Estate and Museum.
-We are proud of our Town and have also made approaches to Visit Scotland to promote Blackness Castleand the John Muir Way.
-The first signs of success are two people from Warwick who used our service to visit the Steam Railway and two groups of walkers from Edinburgh who used our service to access the John Muir Way and Kinneil Estate.
+Boosting Tourism is an objective we are realising through the partnerships we have built with other organisations in the town who are also dependant on tourism.
+Organisations like the SRPS Bo’ness & Kinneil railway, Blackness Castle and the Hippodrome Cinema are already on board with advertising on our minibuses and an exchange of information on Facebook and other websites.
+We are proud of our Town and our approaches to Visit Scotland have resulted in inclusion on their website.
+This approach has resulted in tourists from throughout the world using our service to visit the Steam Railway, Blackness Castle and groups of walkers from Edinburgh who use our service to access the John Muir Way and Kinneil Estate.

 Breaking Down Barriers To Employment

-One of our main objectives is to help overcome barriers to employment.
+From September 2018 we increased these services to include an early morning and later evening service, realising one of our main objectives, helping overcome barriers to employment.
 Bo’ness is now primarily a commuter town, with many of its residents travelling to work in Edinburgh.
 With employment opportunities available on our route at Edinburgh Airport and the Gyle Complex, it is important that those dependant on public transport have access to a service that is affordable, regular and at times that are outside normal office hours.
-It is our objective to supply such a service and it is our intention to introduce an early morning and later evening service midweek to help those non car owners to achieve employment as soon as possible.

 Tours from Bo’ness, Grangemouth, Linlithgow Download Guide Prices to Minibus Hires from Bo’ness, Grangemouth, Linlithgow All hires include a 2-hour stopover, supplements may be charged for longer periods Falkirk Wheel […]